microsoft/pai/docs/rest-server/API.md

       "message": "Non-admin is not allow to do this operation."
     }
     ```

-    *Response if no enough quota*
+    *Response if the virtual cluster does not exist*
     ```
-    Status: 403
+    Status: 404

     {
-      "code": "NoEnoughQuotaError",
+      "code": "NoVirtualClusterError",
-      "message": "No enough quota."
+      "message": "Virtual cluster $vcname is not found."
     }
     ```